Skillz4Killz/dapi-bench/README.md

 The following data shows the first 5 minutes only.
 For the full 2 hour comparison please view it on our graphs.

+> Note: Please view it on a bigger screen, like a computer.
+CSS is hard!

 [2hr Benchmarks](https://discordeno-benchmarks-graphs.pages.dev/)

 | Library    | Minutes After Startup | RSS        | Heap Used  | Heap Total |